JakobHolkestadMolnes/IOT-Sound/README.md

 In order to have a range of data that somewhat accurately mimics the real world, the simulation has two states: quiet and noisy (night and day in the code).
 In the quiet state there is less variation and a lower decibel cap (50 dB), whereas in the noisy state there is a louder range (40 to 100 dB) and a greater variation.
 This simulates times when the classroom has students who are discussing for example working on group projects, and when the classroom is mostly quiet because there is a lecture.

-### Data processing
-Sensor node packages measured data with the timestamp of the measurement in a CSV (comma-separated values) format.
-Like so: `30.205029,1669026612`, the first value is the loudness level in dB, the second one is a timestamp in Unix time.

-Data in this format is then captured by backend.
-It is there split by the comma, error checked, and both values are parsed.
-If everything is okay, the data is sent to the database.

-### Visualization

-### Results and potential future work